 It has to be priced competitively because one of the things that we’ve

 RP: The bottom line is that identifying, in advance, an actively managed fund that will outperform the market over the long term is extremely difficult.

-Choosing a low-cost index fund that tracks the whole market will give you a much better chance of a successful investment experience.
+Choosing a low-cost index fund that tracks the whole market will give you a much better chance of

 Don’t forget to subscribe to our YouTube channel where you'll find acres of digestible investor education - no matter what you're investing for.